leodvincci/Bibby/docs/sprints/2025-12-22/sprint-log-2025-12-24.md

 #### Acceptance Criteria

-- [ ] After ISBN lookup, check if book already exists in library (`findByIsbn` or equivalent)
+- [x] After ISBN lookup, check if book already exists in library (`findByIsbn` or equivalent)

+- [x] If exists: display "Already in library" message with title, author
-- [ ] If exists: display "Already in library" message with title, author, location
+- [ ] If exists: display "Already in library" location
-- [ ] Prompt: "Add another copy? (y/N)"
+- [x] Prompt: "Add another copy? (y/N)"
-- [ ] "No" → exit cleanly, zero writes, message "No changes made."
+- [x] "No" → exit cleanly, zero writes, message "No changes made."
-- [ ] "Yes" → continue to placement flow, persist new record
+- [x] "Yes" → continue to placement flow, persist new record
 - [ ] At least one test covers "No" path (no persistence)
 - [ ] At least one test covers "Yes" path (persistence occurs)